-Opera VPN works on Windows, macOS, and Linux.
-Unfortunately, Android and iOS versions don’t include the free proxy, leaving one to wonder if using different proxies on your laptop and smartphone is something that you would look forward to.
+Opera VPN works on Windows, macOS, Linux, and Android.
+Unfortunately, the iOS browser version doesn’t include the free proxy, leaving one to wonder if using different proxies on your laptop and smartphone is something that you would look forward to.

-But it seems there is light at the end of the tunnel, at least for Android users.
-On February 7, Opera posted in their blog about the upcoming “no-logs” VPN for Android which, based on the screenshot, will be the same old desktop proxy recalibrated for the mobile platform.
+But it seems there is light at the end of the tunnel for the iOS users.
+On March 2019 Opera launched their new browser version for Android with a “no-logs,” which is virtually the same old desktop proxy recalibrated for the mobile platform.